Fundamentals of Western Conservation Leadership

 The classroom becomes a laboratory for learning where the facilitator orchestrates the holding environment to spotlight the group’s expectations, assumptions, interactions, and behaviors as they relate to aspirations and ideals.
 Groups are often not only forced to confront how their own behaviors contribute to the “mess” or challenge as it exists in western conservation, but also explore the adoption of new behaviors that represent a new way forward.
 Emergence of patterns are surfaced and the question is asked: “What does this moment illustrate that is relevant both to the learning and to the practice of leadership in the participants’ lives?”

-In 2025-2026, we will use CIP in certain modules with enhanced communication; fortify the holding environment in a way that puts the adaptive challenges and issues at the center of learning about leadership; build safe and courageous spaces through additional small group opportunities to debrief sessions; and support participants so they are lifted to new heights based on the experience.
+We use CIP in certain modules with enhanced communication; fortify the holding environment in a way that puts the adaptive challenges and issues at the center of learning about leadership; build safe and courageous spaces through additional small group opportunities to debrief sessions; and support participants so they are lifted to new heights based on the experience.
 As participants move through this powerful learning journey, they begin to better see their systems–and themselves–with increased awareness about processes, power structures, and patterns that are alive and creating the current system in which they are operating to determine purposeful interventions for change.

 We strongly encourage applicants to learn more about the course experience by talking to their supervisors, program staff, and/or alumni to discern whether this course is for them.
 We can also make recommendations on other professional development training opportunities aligned with specific goals or interests.